Covariate-Adjusted Functional Data Analysis for Structural Health Monitoring

 \subsection{Model training strategy}

 Model fitting is carried out on in-control/Phase-I training data only.
 This will be described in Sections~\ref{subsubsec:basic} to \ref{subsubsec:fpca}.
-In Section~\ref{subsubsec:scores}, we will discuss how to obtain the scores for Phase-II data that will eventually be used for monitoring.
+In Section~\ref{subsubsec:scores}, we will discuss how to obtain the scores for Phase-II data that can be used for monitoring.